-- AGS online course dates for add/drop and withdrawal are governed by the AGS academic calendar. - Not all AGS online courses are acceptable substitutions for SAS seated courses despite similar Course Numbers or titles. - Due to different academic calendars, the SAS student must plan carefully when considering an AGS online course.
+- AGS online course dates for add/drop and withdrawal are governed by the AGS academic calendar.
+Eight-week online course have a much shorter drop period that full-semester courses. - SAS students enrolled in AGS online courses will not be dropped for non-attendance.
+Failure to drop or withdraw by published deadlines can result in an F or WA grade. - Not all AGS online courses are acceptable substitutions for SAS seated courses despite similar Course Numbers or titles. - Due to different academic calendars, the SAS student must plan carefully when considering an AGS online course.